In the travel trailer RV category, there are two different building methods RV manufacturers use.

 To adequately express our feelings on this, we’ll say it in the style of Burt Ward’s Robin character from the 1966-1968 Batman TV Show, “Holy Benjamins Batman, that’s a big price gap!”

 Even if the manufacturer uses imported materials (birch from Eastern Europe is popular for cabinets and framing), a few weeks of training and apprenticeship will have a new employee working to expectations.
-Winner: Conventional

 Suppose two people bring their travel trailers to the same RV service center for the same problem.
 One of their sidewall frame supports failed.
-The first person has a conventionally built travel trailer and the other has a laminated RV.
+The first person has a conventionally built travel trailer, and the other has a laminated RV.
 When the service center manager gives each of them the estimate, here’s what they see:

-- Conventional: 4 hours of labor, $400 total cost and the RV will be ready in 3 days.
+- Conventional: 4 hours of labor, $400 total cost, and the RV will be ready in 3 days.

 - Laminated: 24 hours of labor (4 techs working 6 hours), $3,500 total cost, and the RV will be ready in 3 weeks.

-Since we’re not RV service repair technicians, or have any experience in the field, don’t rely on the data above as accurate guides to this type of repair.
+Since we’re not RV service repair technicians or have any experience in the field, don’t rely on the data above as accurate guides to this type of repair.

-The aluminum frame parts, cabinetry mounts, door frame, electrical wiring, rigid foam insulation, plumbing, and window supports get tacked on the panel.
+The aluminum frame parts, cabinetry mounts, door frames, electrical wiring, rigid foam insulation, plumbing, and window supports get tacked on the panel.
 It then goes through the pressure sealing and lamination binding process.

 The only thing they may have to wait for is the 2 x 4 wood beam from the RV manufacturer because the service center must replace it with the same type of pressure-treated wood the RV company uses.
-Winner: Conventional

-The difference is minor, but physicists that specialize in aerodynamics can show you in detail the relationship between wind and surface space.
+The difference is minor, but physicists who specialize in aerodynamics can show you in detail the relationship between wind and surface space.

 A fundamental principle in aerodynamics says that the more surface space you have, the more wind resistance you create.

 If you were to flatten out the corrugation of the aluminum paneling, you’d find out that the actual surface space is over double the original size.

 Effects to Weight